JoepVanlier/Hackey-Trackey/ISSUE_TEMPLATE.md

-Please briefly check the Wiki whether the issue has already been raised before.
+Please briefly check whether the issue has already been raised before.
 If not, please feel free to do so.
 Be as descriptive as possible.

 If you are reporting a bug, please try to stick to the following format.